boostercloud/booster/CONTRIBUTING.md

 Both issue lists are sorted by the total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

-Make sure that you assign the choosen issue to you to communicate your intention to work on it to reduce possibilities of other people taking the same assignment.
+Make sure that you assign the chosen issue to yourself to communicate your intention to work on it and reduce the possibilities of other people taking the same assignment.

 ### Github flow